Sub-subject: India-Sri Lanka Comprehensive Economic Partnership Agreement. Syllabus:

-- The India-Sri Lanka Comprehensive Economic Partnership Agreement (CEPA) provides duty free market access to
+- The India-Sri Lanka Comprehensive Economic Partnership Agreement provides duty free market access to India and Sri Lanka.

 quota will be 15 million kilogram annually and garments 8 million pieces.

-International trade partner nation of India in the South Asian Association for Regional Cooperation (SAARC) region.
+Sri Lanka is the largest international trade partner nation of India in the South Asian Association for Regional Cooperation region.